Brexit: EU and UK publish trade agreement | DW | 26.12.2020

 The agreement means the two sides can leave the "ugly" Brexit process behind and to embark on a new, more hopeful era, Gove wrote in a guest comment piece in The Times published on Saturday.

+EU ambassadors were briefed on its contents on Friday by Michel Barnier, who led Brussels’ negotiating team in the talks with the UK.

 The British parliament will get to vote on the trade deal on December 30, just one day before the Brexit transition period ends.
-It is expected to pass with ease.
+It is expected to pass with ease ahead of the EU parliament holding a ballot on the agreement in January.

 jsi/mm (dpa, Reuters)